greenfox-velox/velox-syllabus/week-04/1-pip-io-modules/README.md

 `pip3 --version` /// `pip --version`

+(If you don't have pip, install it!
+Search for the commands for your operating system)

 Install an external package

 [PrettyTable][7]
 [PrettyTable short tutorial][9]

 `pip3 install prettytable` /// `pip install prettytable`

+#### Lottery

+Print the five most frequent numbers and how many times they have occurred!

 ## References